danielbodnar/awesome-stars/README.md

 ## flutter

+- [bamlab/flashlight](https://github.com/bamlab/flashlight) - 📱⚡️ Lighthouse for Mobile - audits your app and gives a performance score to your Android apps (native, React Native, Flutter..).
+Measure performance on CLI, E2E tests, CI...
+- [jameskokoska/Cashew](https://github.com/jameskokoska/Cashew) - 💸 An app created to help users manage a budget and purchases
 - [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
 - [microsoft/fluentui-system-icons](https://github.com/microsoft/fluentui-system-icons) - Fluent System Icons are a collection of familiar, friendly and modern icons from Microsoft.
 - [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.